Kehayeah/arduino-peugeot-can/README.md

 # Arduino Peugeot 207 CAN bus sketch

-This sketch reads data from my Peugeot 207 "confort" CAN bus and sends it over serial.
-It is meant to replace the stock screen by a custom color LCD running an [iOS app](https://github.com/alexandreblin/ios-car-dashboard), and add a backup camera (see this [blog post](https://medium.com/@alexandreblin/can-bus-reverse-engineering-with-arduino-and-ios-5627f2b1709a) for more information).
+This sketch read data from a PSA CAN-Bus network and sends nessesary data (radio info / trip computer info) over serial for processing in an app (Alexandre Blin's IOS app OR my upcoming RPI dash app)

 It works with a [CAN bus shield](http://wiki.seeed.cc/CAN-BUS_Shield_V1.2/) (or any MCP2515 based boards) and the [CAN bus library](https://github.com/Seeed-Studio/CAN_BUS_Shield) from Seeedstudio.
-I only tested it on a Peugeot 207 but it should work on all RD4-equipped Peugeot/Citroen cars.

 ## Serial packets
 The packets sent over serial are formatted like this: